YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that an attempt was made to set a local variable with null subscript.

 Action: Modify the subscript generation to avoid the null subscript or change the LVNULLSUBS parameter for this job or process.
-For information on changing LVNULLSUBS, refer to documentation on GTM$DEFAULTS and the VIEW command in the Programmer's Guide.
+For information on changing LVNULLSUBS, refer to documentation on GTM$DEFAULTS and the VIEW command in the `Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/index.html>`_.

 -----------------
 LVORDERARG